Monabat Kari ( Wood Carving art )

 The Wood Used for Iranian wood carving art

 The most important basic material in Iranian Monabat Kari is wood.
-Choosing the right wood is one of the most essential steps in this art.
+Choosing the best wood for wood carving is one of the most essential steps in this art.
 Wood is a product of trees.
 The kind of wood appropriate has a fine and firm texture, which is usually obtained from trees with broad leaves.
 Of course, not every tree with broad and wide leaves is not suitable for this art as they might have a coarse and heterogeneous texture.
 In the following we explain the woods used in Iranian Monabat Kari that are prevalent in Iranian markets:

 Walnut tree wood: